Mermade/openapi-gui/README.md

 I/O Doctor
 ==========

+You can now use I/O Doctor as a hosted application via [iodoctor.net](http://www.iodoctor.net).

 I/O Doctor is a GUI for creating and editing JSON config files that are used with [I/O Docs](https://github.com/mashery/iodocs), an interactive API documentation system from [Mashery](http://www.mashery.com).

-This project is still under active development.
-I/O Doctor is not currently a hosted application.

 Description
 -----------